hmrc/zap-automation/README.md

 For Zap to check security vulnerabilities of your application, it needs to know the various endpoints and flow of the application.
 This can be achieved by using Zap as a proxying tool.
-When the Application Under Test uses Zap to proxy its requests, Zap performs a non invasive passive scan checking for for vulnerabilities.
+When the Application Under Test uses Zap to proxy its requests, Zap performs a non invasive passive scan checking for vulnerabilities.
 To achieve this configure your test suite to proxy via Zap by creating a new browser profile for ZAP in your test suite and specifying zap proxy details.
 This can be done as below for firefox and chrome respectively: